gallajagadeesh17/Movie-Recommendation-System/README.md

 ---

 ## 📄 License

-This project is for educational purposes only.
+This project is licensed under the **MIT License**.

+You are free to use, modify, and distribute this software for personal and educational purposes.
+The software is provided **"as is"**, without warranty of any kind.

+© 2025 Galla Jagadeesh